 FOR THE NOW is connected to the real world.
 While today’s multicultural society offers a rich palette of flavours, styles, colours and smells, this diversity has yet to fully find its way into the design world.
 That is why FOR THE NOW wants to broaden the reference frames we all grow up with and explore what happens when we leave the beaten track.

-For the general selection of the participants as well, FOR THE NOW specifically reaches out to artists and designers from all walks of life and from a wide variety of backgrounds.
+For the general selection of the participants, FOR THE NOW specifically reaches out to artists and designers from all walks of life and from a wide variety of backgrounds.
 Thus FOR THE NOW wants to contribute to a more inclusive design world – one where our cultural histories come together.
-FOR THE NOW explores íf and how we can create a new shared (visual) language.

 FOR THE NOW acts as an inspirational platform and meeting place.